emlearn/emlearn-micropython/paper/notes.md

 Critical

 - Example.
 Improve the plot.
-See example.py and AccelerometerExample.ipynb
 Setup conversion with emlearn.
-NB: scaling as int16 Get predictions from emlearn-micropython
-Make sure subplots share X axis
-Use Hz for column names in feature plot
-Drop FFT 0 / 0Hz / DC?
+NB: scaling as int16 Drop FFT 0 / 0Hz / DC?

 - Add example code as appendix?